 I need information about...

 Surgery can help free up space in your shoulder joint.
 This relieves symptoms of impingement.
 Prepare for surgery as instructed.
 If you don’t, your surgery may have to be rescheduled.
-You will be given instructions for recovering at home.
+Your health care provider will give you instructions for recovering at home.
 If you have any questions, be sure to get them answered.

 As instructed, stop taking aspirin or other anti-inflammatory medications.

-Tell your doctor about all medications and herbs you take.
+Tell your health care provider about all medications and herbs you take.
 Ask whether you should stop taking them before surgery.

 Don’t eat or drink after midnight the night before surgery.
 This includes water, mints, and chewing gum.

 Arrange for an adult friend or family member to give you a ride home.

 You will be taken to a recovery area after surgery.
 A health care provider will give you medicine to help relieve discomfort.